 Getting your security deposit back after moving out apartment is every renter’s dream.
 Having a little extra cash on hand is never bad, especially when you’re transitioning from one living space to another.
-Unfortunately, many renters lose their security deposit over completely avoidable mistakes.
+Unfortunately, many renters lose their security deposit over avoidable mistakes.
 In today’s post, we’ll take a look at some of the common reasons people lose their security deposit and how you can improve your chances of keeping the money you put down.

 Keep your Flooring Clean and Damage Free